dsaborg/sequence/README.md

 #### Updating

-`Sequences` have full support for updating the underlying collection, where possible, both through `Iterator#remove()` and by modifying the underlying collection directly in between iterations.
+`Sequences` have full support for updating the underlying collection where possible, both through `Iterator#remove()` and by modifying the underlying collection directly in between iterations.

 ```Java